ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 <img alt="performance" src="{{ '/img/stairwaytohealth/performance.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width:800px;">
 <small style="font-size: 70%;"><a target="_blank" href="https://www.ibm.com/developerworks/library/mo-nodejs-1/index.html">Source and more about these tests</a></small>

-Now that I've listed some of the pro's of full-stack JS, I should also mention that it might not be the best solution for computation-heavy backend applications.
+Now that I've listed some of the pros of full-stack JS, I should also mention that it might not be the best solution for computation-heavy backend applications.
 For projects like machine learning or heavy mathematical calculations the single CPU core and having only one thread that processes one request at a time might be easily blocked by a single compute-intensive task.
 Yet, there are numerous ways to overcome this limitation.
 By simply creating child processes or breaking complex tasks into smaller independent microservices.